AhmedSZaman/Lab-2-public/ANSWERS.md

 This goes to the HDRManager who then checks to see if the code exists by getThesisCode() If getThesisCode returns null HDRManager returns an error.
 If getThesisCode() returns a value HDRmanager uses setStudentThesis() to enroll the student.
+NOTE DID NOT CHANGE PARTTIMESTUDNET MULTPLICTY ON PURPOSE
 ```